 Remote Patient Monitoring for Pediatric Asthma Care

-Remote monitoring has shown potential in managing chronic conditions in adults, and there is growing interest in leveraging these technologies for pediatric asthma.
-A systematic review published in Pediatric Pulmonology provides an overview of telemonitoring technologies used for pediatric asthma care in outpatient settings.
-The researchers included 40 articles describing 40 different telemonitoring technologies for monitoring asthma in children remotely.
+Remote monitoring has shown improvements in managing chronic conditions in adults, and research points to improvements in pediatric asthma care.
+A systematic review published in Pediatric Pulmonology looked at 40 different telemonitoring technologies for remote pediatric asthma care.

 Improving Technology for Pediatric Asthma Care

-Researchers found that studies before 2015 relied on home devices and peripheral equipment for pediatric asthma care, while recent technologies have shifted towards user-friendly mobile apps and web-based systems.
-Most technologies in the analysis were directed toward school-age children and adolescents.
-The research showed that very few telemonitoring systems are designed specifically for preschool-aged children.
+Researchers found that after 2015 pediatric asthma care technology shifted towards user-friendly mobile apps and web-based systems.
+Most technologies in the analysis were directed toward school-age children and adolescents, as few telemonitoring systems are designed specifically for preschool-aged children.

-Additionally many of the studies show that patients and caregivers are often provided with little training and education on how to use telemonitoring technology.
+The research showed that patients and caregivers are often given limited training and education on how to use telemonitoring technology.
 This lack of information can impact measurement and treatment adherence.
-Ongoing technical support was also rarely mentioned despite being crucial for successful adoption.
+Out of 23 studies only 3 mentioned ongoing technical support despite being crucial for successful adoption.
 Researchers suggest that to improve RPM technology for pediatric patients it may be beneficial to involve caregiver and pediatric patients in co-designing child—and family-friendly interfaces.

 Patient and Healthcare Professional Feedback

-The studies showed that many technologies offer features that can in fact promote patient engagement and a better understanding of asthma.
-These features include automatic displays and treatment feedback on asthma control levels and treatment recommendations.
+Several studies showed that many technologies offer features that promote patient engagement and a better understanding of pediatric asthma care.
+These features include automatic displays, treatment feedback on asthma control levels and treatment recommendations.
 Added features can help patients and caregivers but they also help reduce burdens on healthcare resources.
+Medication adherence tracking and symptom monitoring were mentioned as the most common and impactful features.

 Understanding Pediatric Asthma Care and Remote Patient Monitoring